DBS Checks | Brass Bands England

 What is a DBS certificate and why might I need one?

-How do I obtain the forms needed for a DBS check?
+How do I obtain the DBS application form?

-The officer of the band who will be dealing with the DBS forms can request them by completing the form here.
+As we process fewer than a thousand forms annually, DBS only allow us to use paper DBS forms.
+Forms should be requested by a band's Safeguarding Officer here.
+Please do not order more forms than you currently need.
 Remember, not every adult in a band is eligible to be DBS checked, it depends on their role within a band.
 Being an adult member of a band which has children in it, is not enough reason to warrant a DBS check.
-For more information on which roles are elligible, see our DBS resource in the Member Resources area.
-Please note, completed forms should be returned to BBE marked for the attention of the Safeguarding Officer.
+For more information on which roles are eligible, see our DBS resource in the Member Resources area.

-Do I need to provide evidence of ID?
+Do applicants need to provide evidence of ID?

 How long does it take for the forms to be processed?

-This takes up to 12 weeks from receipt by BBE, but can depend on:
+This takes up to 12 weeks from receipt by BBE, but will depend on:

 • how busy the Government DBS checking service is;